 Though sometimes difficult to cut, Charoite cabochons have a hardness of 5-6, and take a beautiful polish.

-Metaphysical Properties of Charoite: Charoite is said to help you recognize your true path.
+Charoite is said to help you recognize your true path.
 It is also said to help you separate your issues from other's issues.
-Put Charoite beneath your pillow, as it is said to dispel bad dreams and negativity.
+Put a Charoite cabochon beneath your pillow, as it is said to dispel bad dreams and negativity.